Data privacy is very important for H&M, and we want to be open and transparent about our processing of your personal data.

 *if the processing is unlawful, you can oppose the erasure of personal data and instead request the restriction of the use of your personal data.

 *if H&M no longer needs the personal data but is required to keep it to defend legal claims.

 How can you exercise your rights?

 We take data protection very seriously and therefore we have dedicated customer service personnel who handle your requests in relation to your rights stated above.
 You can always reach them at firstname.lastname@example.org.

 We have appointed a Data Protection Officer to ensure that we continuously process your personal data in an open, accurate and legal manner.
 You can contact our Data Protection Officer at email@example.com and write DPO as subject matter.

 Right to complain to a Supervisory Authority:

-If you believe H&M has processed your personal data incorrectly, you can contact us.
+If you believe H&M has processed your personal data incorrectly, you can contact Customer Service.
 You also have the right to submit a complaint to a supervisory authority.